David McKinley

-David Bennett McKinley (born March 28, 1947) is an American businessman and politician who served as the U.S. representative for from 2011 to 2023.
+David Bennett McKinley (March 28, 1947 – April 17, 2026) was an American businessman and politician who served as the U.S. representative for from 2011 to 2023.
 A member of the Republican Party, McKinley was a member of the West Virginia House of Delegates from 1980 to 1994, and chaired the West Virginia Republican Party from 1990 to 1994.

-McKinley is generally considered a moderate Republican.
+McKinley was generally considered a moderate Republican.
 After West Virginia lost a House seat in the 2020 redistricting cycle, his district was merged with that of Representative Alex Mooney.
 McKinley lost to Mooney with 35.6% of the vote in the 2022 Republican primary.

 Early life and education

-McKinley was born in Wheeling, West Virginia.
+McKinley was born in Wheeling, West Virginia, on March 28, 1947.
 He earned a Bachelor of Science degree in engineering from Purdue University in 1970.

 Early career

 McKinley worked as a civil engineer for 12 years until founding his own firm, McKinley and Associates, based in Wheeling.
 The 40-member firm has been involved in $1 billion in construction projects over the past 30 years.

-McKinley has renovated structures of historic significance in West Virginia communities, such as the Capitol Theatre in Wheeling.
+McKinley and Associates has renovated structures of historic significance in West Virginia communities, such as the Capitol Theatre in Wheeling.

-McKinley was a member of the West Virginia House of Delegates from 1980 to 1994.
+He was a member of the West Virginia House of Delegates from 1980 to 1994.
 From 1990 to 1994, he chaired the West Virginia Republican Party.
 As chair, he was very critical of West Virginia's two Democratic U.S. senators.
 In 1991, he criticized Senator Jay Rockefeller for exploring a run for president against President George H. W. Bush.
 In 1994, he criticized Senator Robert Byrd for opposing a Balanced Budget Amendment.

 In 1996, McKinley ran in the Republican primary for governor against astronaut Jon McBride and former governor Cecil Underwood.
 He came in third place; Underwood won the general election.